 For comparison, here are Virginia ratings from previous Drought Monitors from about one month, two months, three months, and one year ago:

-The Virginia Drought Monitoring Task Force, a collaboration of state and federal agencies, issued its most recent (as of 10/31/16) Drought Status Report on October 13, 2015.
+The Virginia Drought Monitoring Task Force, a collaboration of state and federal agencies, issued its most recent (as of 10/31/16) Drought Status Report on October 17, 2016.
 A link to the report, along with other current drought-status information, is available online at http://www.deq.virginia.gov/Programs/Water/WaterSupplyWaterQuantity/Drought.aspx.
-The next report is scheduled for November 2015.
 The Task Force’s reports typically include information from some or all of the following agencies: University of Virginia Climatology Office, U.S. Geological Survey (USGS), and the Virginia departments of Agriculture and Consumer Services, Health, and Environmental Quality.

-The October 27, 2015, U.S. Drought Monitor rated 48.7% of the United States (including all or parts of 47 states, plus Puerto Rico) as being abnormally dry or worse.
-It rated 14.4% of the country (including all or parts of 13 states, plus Puerto Rico), as being in severe drought or worse (categories D2, D3, and D4; the highest percentage in these categories reported by the Drought Monitor since it began in 2000 was 38.5% of the country during the week of August 7, 2012).
+The November 1, 2016, U.S. Drought Monitor rated about 41.6% of the United States (including all or parts of 45 states, plus Puerto Rico) as being abnormally dry or worse.
+The Drought Monitor rated about 9.2% of the country (including parts of 30 states), as being in severe drought or worse (categories D2, D3, and D4).
+The highest percentage in the severe-or-worse categories reported by the Drought Monitor since it began in 2000 was 38.5% of the country for the week of August 7, 2012.

 The nationwide percentages for abnormally dry or worse (D0-D4) and severe or worse (D2-D4) in the previous three months and one year ago were as follows:

-In the following states, over 50% of the state was categorized by the 10/27/15 report as being in severe-or-worse drought (that is, in Categories D2, D3, or D4):
+In the following states, 50 percent of more of the state was rated by the November 1 Drought Monitor as in severe-or-worse drought (that is, in Categories D2, D3, or D4):

 90-DAY DROUGHT OUTLOOK